S.W.A.T. (2017 TV series): Accolades

-Spin-off
+Sequel spin-off

-In May 2025, it was reported that Sony Pictures Television would be producing a spin-off of the series to be titled S.W.A.T.
+In May 2025, it was reported that Sony Pictures Television would be producing a sequel/spin-off of the series to be titled S.W.A.T.
 Exiles with Shemar Moore set to reprise his role of Hondo and production to commence in the summer of 2025 in Los Angeles utilizing the entire crew of the original series, though without any confirmed network or streaming platform.
 The announcement of the spin-off and Moore himself received mixed reception due to none of the other regular cast returning with both Harrington and Lim confirming they were not involved in discussions on the spin-off and not made aware of it until a day before its public announcement.
 SPT President, Katherine Pope, announced there was a possibility for other cast members from the original series to return in the spin-off, but did not give detail as to who or in what capacity.

+S.W.A.T.
+Exiles premiered on Starz on September 25, 2026.